Sun, sand and self-expression

 Roll up your sleeves

-Every year, Eckerd students donate more than 83,000 hours of service a year to needy projects in Florida and around the world.
+Every year, Eckerd students donate tens of thousands of hours of service a year to needy projects in Florida and around the world.
 We have a soft spot for the environment, so you’ll find coastal cleanup projects, sea turtle watches and community gardening among our list of service options.
 Eckerd staff and professors are often there right alongside students.

 Alternative spring break